-Rachel Desoer is a cellist from Hamilton, Ontario.
-She studied at the Juilliard School, Oberlin College and Conservatory, McGill University, and the Banff Centre.
-She graduated from Oberlin in 2008 with a Bachelor of Music degree.
+Rachel Desoer is a Canadian cellist.
+She studied at the Juilliard School, Oberlin College, McGill University, and the Banff Centre.
+She graduated from Oberlin in 2008 with a Bachelor of Music.

 Rachel was the cellist of the Cecilia String Quartet from 2010 to 2018.
 In this ensemble, Rachel toured extensively around the world, recorded four albums on the Analekta label, and taught chamber music at the University of Toronto.

-Touring has brought Rachel to inspiring venues such as Wigmore Hall, the Concertgebouw in Amsterdam, Konzerthaus Berlin, and many more.
+Touring has allowed Rachel to perform at such inspiring venues as Wigmore Hall, The Concertgebouw (Amsterdam), Konzert Haus Berlin, and many more.
 The Cecilia Quartet also made educational programming a priority, and performed hundreds of presentations for schools.
-In 2014, the quartet created a concert series called Xenia, concerts specifically designed for children on the autism spectrum and their families.
+In 2014, the quartet created a concert series called Xenia Concerts specifically designed for children on the autism spectrum and their families.
 Exemplifying their commitment to the equal representation of women in music, Rachel spearheaded the commissioning of four string quartets by Canadian women composers in 2016.

 Q&A with Rachel

 How long have you played your instrument?